littlesunfarm/www/content/about/_index.md

 date: 2018-07-12T18:19:33+06:00
 ---

-Little Sun Farm, LLC grows salad greens and other mixed vegetables on a third of an acre and sells produce at farmers markets in the Portland metro area.
-The farm leases land at Headwaters, an incubator farm owned by the East Multnomah Soil and Water Conservation District.
+Little Sun Farm, LLC grows diversified vegetables on less than one acre and sells at two farmers markets in the Portland metro area.
+The farm is currently part of the Headwaters Incubator Program in Gresham, OR, a program helping small farming businesses by providing access to land and infrastructure.
+Little Sun Farm is a female and Native-owned business run by Reiden Gustafson.
+Reiden is part Laguna Pueblo from New Mexico and the name Little Sun comes from one of her family’s clan names.

-Little Sun Farm is owned and managed by Reiden Gustafson, who was born in Oregon and grew up mostly in the Pacific Northwest.
-The name Little Sun comes from one of Reiden’s Pueblo Indian clan names.
-In addition to an agriculture degree from OSU and an organic farming certificate from Clackamas Community College, Reiden has also worked on a few different organic vegetable farms here in Oregon.
+Before starting the farm in 2019, Reiden completed an Agriculture Sciences degree from Oregon State University and an Organic Farming certificate program from Clackamas Community College.
+While not certified organic, Little Sun Farm is committed to following common organic methods.
+Some of these include cover cropping, crop rotation, the use of row cover, and zero synthetic pesticides.

+Check out the farm’s website littlesunfarm.com or follow on Instagram @littlesunfarm to see the latest happenings!